moj-analytical-services/rpackage_training/README.md

 To create a nice .RData file:

-1. Create a sub-directory called 'data-raw' in your project Rstudio folder by running the command 'devtools::use_data_raw()'
+1. Create a sub-directory called 'data-raw' in your project Rstudio folder by running the command:

+        devtools::use_data_raw()

 2. Place the raw data into 'data-raw/'

 3. Create a new R script in 'data-raw/' which reads in the raw data and puts them into 'data/' as an .RData object:

         raw <- read.csv("directory_path/data_name.csv", check.names = TRUE)